scottgrossworks/invoicer/README.md

-# LEEDZ INVOICER
+# The Leedz

 ## SYSTEM OVERVIEW

-The Leedz Invoicer is a three-tier invoicing and booking management system consisting of:
+The Leedz is a three-tier invoicing and booking management system consisting of:
 1. SQLite database with Prisma ORM
 2. Express.js REST API server
 3. Chrome extension with LLM integration and PDF generation